revilooliver/Quantum-Circuits-for-Dynamic-Runtime-Assertions-in-Quantum-Computation/README.md

 Testing installation
 =======================

-You can run the testing.ipydb file to test.
+You can run the testing.ipynb file to test.

 Running experimental workflows
 =======================